-As you know, Community Health Centers are the best, most innovative, and resilient part of our nation's health system.
+As you know, Community Health Centers are the best, most innovative, cost effective, and resilient part of our nation's health system.
 For nearly sixty years, health centers have provided high-quality, comprehensive, affordable primary and preventive care.
 In addition to medical services, CHCs provide dental, behavioral health, pharmacy, vision, and other essential health services to America's most vulnerable, medically underserved communities in urban, rural, suburban, frontier, and island communities.
-Via Care serves the general low-income population in East Los Angeles and surrounding communities.
+For over 50 years, AltaMed has proudly served as a trusted provider within this network, bridging critical gaps in access to care.
+For many of the people we serve, we are the only accessible source of preventive and primary care, as well as chronic disease management.

-An essential component of becoming a CHC is being located in a Medically Underserved Area (MUA) or serving a Medically Underserved Population (MUP), which then automatically designates these entities as Health Professional Service Areas (HPSAs).
+An essential component of becoming a Federally Qualified Health Center is being located in a Medically Underserved Area (MUA) or serving a Medically Underserved Population (MUP), which then automatically designates these entities as Health Professional Service Areas (HPSAs).
 As designed, HPSAs, MUAs, and MUPs assist communities with the most significant barriers to care, enabling policies and incentives to attract essential providers and resources that bridge the gap.
+These designations are vital to our health center's mission, directing how we allocate resources, expand services, and secure funding to provide care for the communities that need it most, as detailed below.